gryphononlinesafety/gryphon-kernel-module-pc/README.md

 ![Gryphon Connect][(https://gryphonconnect.com/))

 Welcome to the **Gryphon Kernel Module PC** repository!
-This repository contains a Linux kernel module developed by **[Gryphon Connect](https://gryphonconnect.com/)** to work with Native Integration of Gryphon Software and Gryphon LXC / OCI Containers
+This repository contains a Linux kernel module developed by **[Gryphon Connect](https://gryphonconnect.com/)** to work with Gryphon Software

 ## 📌 Overview

-This project provides a kernel module that integrates with OpenWRT-based systems or LXC or OCI Containers along side to work with Gryphon Software
+This project provides a kernel module to work with Gryphon Software

 ## 🔧 Features

-- ✅ **Deep Packet Inspection (DPI) Support** – Provides traffic analysis for better content filtering.
-- ✅ **Secure Firewall Enhancements** – Augments existing firewall rules with kernel-level security.
 - ✅ **Real-Time Monitoring** – Logs and processes network activity directly in the kernel space.
 - ✅ **Custom Netfilter Hooks** – Allows flexible packet filtering and modification.